 4. Install Antivirus and Anti-Spyware software

 When shopping, you don’t want others to be able to track what sites you’re visiting and what information you’re entering online.
-If you need help choosing, check out this guide here: 5 Best Free Antivirus Software Options.
+It’s important to make sure you have antivirus software installed on your computer to protect your sensitive financial information.

 5. Enable ‘Timeouts’ on Mobile